Yukijudaii1352/Curiosity/README.md

 # Curiosity
 Source code of "Why did Apple Fall To The Ground?
-Evaluating CUriosity In Large Language Model"
+Evaluating Curiosity In Large Language Model"

 Coming Soon